Graphic Design Specialist Salary

 Popular Skills for Graphic Design Specialist

-Survey takers working as Graphic Design Specialists report using a large range of professional skills.
-Most notably, skills in Desktop Publishing, Adobe After Effects, Macintosh, and HTML are correlated to pay that is above average, with boosts between 6 percent and 13 percent.
-At the other end of the pay range are skills like Flash.
-For most people, competency in Adobe Illustrator indicates knowledge of Adobe InDesign.
+Graphic Design Specialists seem to exploit a large range of skills on the job.
+Most notably, skills in Desktop Publishing, Macintosh, Adobe Acrobat, and HTML are correlated to pay that is above average, with boosts between 9 percent and 12 percent.
+Skills that are correlated to lower pay, on the other hand, include Flash, Illustration, and Dreamweaver.
+Most people skilled in Adobe Illustrator are similarly competent in Adobe InDesign.

 Pay by Experience Level for Graphic Design Specialist